cloudfoundry-community-attic/inception-server/README.md

 # Bosh Inception

-Create an Inception VM for Bosh.
+Create an inception server for Bosh.

-Includes a CLI for creating and preparing an Inception VM for deploying/developing a Bosh universe.
-The created or targeted VM is upgraded into an Inception VM via a Chef cookbook.
+Includes a CLI for creating and preparing an inception server for deploying/developing a Bosh universe.
+The created or targeted VM is upgraded into an inception server via a Chef cookbook.

 [![Build Status](https://travis-ci.org/drnic/bosh-inception.png?branch=master)](https://travis-ci.org/drnic/bosh-inception)
 [![Code Climate](https://codeclimate.com/github/drnic/bosh-inception.png)](https://codeclimate.com/github/drnic/bosh-inception)